Tuesday 28 January 2020

 The review of In Rock in Melody Maker, by Roy Carr, called it "magnificent" and "a stunningly good album".

 Carr highlighted the band's ability as players and Gillan's powerful singing, also praising Blackmore's "masterly guitar work, which is completely in context.
-His sympathy with the mood of each work is quite remarkable".
+His sympathy with the mood of each work throughout the album is quite remarkable".

 Years later, DJ Alan 'Fluff' Freeman was deputising for Simon Bates on his BBC Radio One morning radio show.
 Bates had a regular daily section where you had to guess the year all the records were made.
 Freeman had 1970 on this day and was scheduled to play Deep Purple's hit Black Night.
 But instead (by mistake?
 I think not) he played the B-side, Speed King.